Configuring Programs for Windows XP

 To target Windows XP

 In Solution Explorer, open the shortcut menu for your project, and then choose Properties.

-In the Property Pages dialog box for the project, under Configuration Properties > General, set the Platform Toolset property to the desired Windows XP toolset.
-For example, choose Visual Studio 2017 - Windows XP (v141_xp) to create code for Windows XP and Windows Server 2003 by using the Microsoft Visual C++ 2017 compiler.
+In the Property Pages dialog box for the project, select Configuration Properties > General.
+Set the Platform Toolset property to your preferred Windows XP toolset.
+For example, choose Visual Studio 2017 - Windows XP (v141_xp) to create code for Windows XP and Windows Server 2003 by using the Microsoft C++ compiler in Visual Studio 2017.

 C++ runtime support

-Along with the Windows XP platform toolset, the C Runtime Library (CRT), C++ Standard Library, Active Template Library (ATL), Concurrency Runtime Library (ConCRT), Parallel Patterns Library (PPL), Microsoft Foundation Class Library (MFC), and C++ AMP (C++ Accelerated Massive Programming) library include runtime support for Windows XP and Windows Server 2003.
-For these operating systems, the minimum supported versions are Windows XP Service Pack 3 (SP3) for x86, Windows XP Service Pack 2 (SP2) for x64, and Windows Server 2003 Service Pack 2 (SP2) for both x86 and x64.
+Along with the Windows XP platform toolset, several libraries include runtime support for Windows XP and Windows Server 2003.
+These libraries are: the C Runtime Library (CRT), C++ Standard Library, Active Template Library (ATL), Concurrency Runtime Library (ConCRT), Parallel Patterns Library (PPL), Microsoft Foundation Class Library (MFC), and C++ AMP (C++ Accelerated Massive Programming) library.
+For these operating systems, the minimum supported versions are: Windows XP Service Pack 3 (SP3) for x86, Windows XP Service Pack 2 (SP2) for x64, and Windows Server 2003 Service Pack 2 (SP2) for both x86 and x64.